andrewsadowski/msNormalizer/README.md

 # SRT-Millisecond-Normalizer

-This node CLI checks for discrepancies in the MS portion of the timestamp from the end-time and start-time of subtitles.
+This NodeJS CLI checks for discrepancies in the MS portion of the timestamp from the end-time and start-time of subtitles.
 It then updates the MS to be continuous.
 Install globally via NPM.

 ### Prerequisites